Office of Advancement

 Can I give anonymously?

-A. Yes!
+Yes!
 If you wish you may give without being publicly recognized for your gift.
-This means you will not be listed in areas like th Honor Roll of Donors in Scene magazine, a donor recognition wall or other print or electronic public recognition of your gift.
+Giving anonymously means you will not be listed in print or online lists recognizing donors

 You will receive a receipt and acknowledgement from the university along with our gratitude for your generosity.